Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 12.28.06 UTC
+- WIB: Jumat, 28 Februari 2025 13.34.18 UTC
-- WITA: Jumat, 28 Februari 2025 13.28.06 UTC
+- WITA: Jumat, 28 Februari 2025 14.34.18 UTC
-- WIT: Jumat, 28 Februari 2025 14.28.06 UTC
+- WIT: Jumat, 28 Februari 2025 15.34.18 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature